sebgoa/kubernetes-exoscale/README.md

 ## Creating the security groups and a key pair on exoscale

-We will launch one ETCD cluster (three nodes) and one KUBERNETES cluster (three nodes).
+We will launch one ETCD cluster (three nodes) and one KUBERNETES cluster (five nodes).
 Each cluster will be in its own security group: etcd and kubernetes.

 Follow the [guide](https://community.exoscale.ch/compute/tutorials/firewall/introduction-to-security-groups/) and create the two security groups.
 They should have the following rules